lgatto/TeachingMaterial/Lab_Searching_GEO.md

 Even three-table `join`s (sort of) work, so long as we use the default `join`, but we see that a column is renamed. "g" from table AB becomes "i.g". "f" from table AB becomes "i.f".
 A's "f" gets relabled as "g".
 B's "g" gets relabled as "f".
 In the `data.table` documentation, it says, "In all joins the names of the columns are irrelevant".
-Hmmm.
-And what happened to "e"?
+And what happened to "e" and "h"?

 ```r